-Vocational education in Laos (VELA)
+Vocational education in Lao PDR (VELA)

-Title: Vocational education in Laos (VELA)
+Title: Vocational Education in Laos (VELA)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2013 to 2018
+Overall term: 2019 to 2022

 With its resource-based economy, Laos continues to be one of the lowest-income countries in the region.
 The strong economic growth of seven to eight per cent per year in the last decade has not had a substantial impact.
 Growth predominantly affected sectors such as mining and energy, which do not generate high demand for workers.
 The quality of growth in terms of sustainable development; particularly the generation of employment and poverty reduction, was comparably low.